-Before you begin searching, whether it's in WINDOW, the library catalog, Business Source Complete, ERIC, or another resource, take a moment to think about your search strategy.
+Before you begin searching with library search tools, take a moment to think about your search strategy.
 How can you search efficiently to find the best information?

 THINK: Think about the topic you want to research.
 Write down your thesis statement or question, if you have one.

 LIST: How can you summarize this topic into single words, or short phrases?
 Make a list of those words and phrases.
 Think about related words and phrases.
 Write down words that mean the same thing as the words you've already written.

 SEARCH: Use the words and phrases on your list, alone and combined in different ways, to begin searching.
 Keep an eye out for additional words and phrases you see along the way which might also get you to helpful information.